 Initially came to Ponteland in the late 70’s to Northumberland Teacher Training College, located where the Police HQ is now.
 Later Lectured at Newcastle College and became the Schools Liaison Manager helping young students across the region.
 Since then I have taken an active part in the community most recently with the Ponteland Neighbourhood Plan Steering Group.

-I have worked for Newcastle University Medical School in Communication Skills for 25 years.
-I am Honorary Secretary of the PCP, a member of the Darras Hall Estate Committee and Patient Representative for Ponteland Medical Group.
-I love living in Ponteland with its village environment and green spaces.
+I moved here from Hertfordshire in 1969, still live in the same house on Darras Hall and have two sons.
+I worked for Newcastle University Medical School in Communication Skills for 30 years until retirement.
+I am Honorary Secretary of the Ponteland Community Partnership, a member of the Darras Hall Estate Committee and a Patient Representative for Ponteland Medical Group.

 Frank Harrington.
 MBE